magi-retro/magi-retro/README.md

 ## What you can learn from this project

 - How to create virtual commits
-- How to pull all of the commits together
+- How to put all of the commits together
 - Some Magi history

 ## Magi history